top of page

 Criticism

 The power plant uses 29,000 cubic meters (28,478 tonnes) of water per hour from the Meghna River, which means it uses 683,472 tonnes of water per day and 249.47 million tonnes per year (ADB, 2016).
-The use of this amount of water can put the aquatic species in danger.
+The use of this amount of water can put aquatic species in danger.
+According to the environmental conservation rule 2023 the project falls in the “Red” indicating it as a potential harmful project for the environment (MOEFCC 2023).

 References